 Twenty-Two-Year-Old Woman Sentenced to One Year in Prison for Role as Social Media Recruiter for Alien Smugglers

-TUCSON, Ariz. – Destiney Rae Montoya, 22, of Phoenix, was sentenced last week by United States District Judge Raner C. Collins to 12 months and one day in prison, followed by three years of supervised release.
-Montoya pleaded guilty to Conspiracy to Transport Illegal Aliens for Profit on August 16, 2023.
-The offense includes a sentencing enhancement for being a coordinator.
+TUCSON, Ariz. – Jesus Alberto Ibarra-Barraza, 31, of Tucson, Arizona, was sentenced on Monday, by United States District Judge Scott H. Rash to a term of 36 months in prison, followed by three years of supervised release.
+Ibarra-Barraza pleaded guilty on February 27, 2023, to Conspiracy to Transport Illegal Aliens for Profit and Threats to Murder an Employee of the United States.

-Homeland Security Investigations – Douglas office conducted the investigation in this case.
-The United States Attorney’s Office, District of Arizona, Tucson, handled the prosecution.
+United States Customs and Border Protection’s Border Patrol conducted the investigation in this case.
+Assistant United States Attorney Nathaniel J. Walters, District of Arizona, handled the prosecution.